rust-lang-ru/book/nostarch/chapter13.md

 }
 ```

-Listing 13-16: Using the `filter` method with a closure that captures `размер_обуви`
+Listing 13-16: Using the `filter` method with a closure that captures `shoe_size`

 The `shoes_in_size` function takes ownership of a vector of shoes and a shoe
 size as parameters.
 It returns a vector containing only shoes of the specified
 size.

-In the body of `shoes_in_size`, we call `into_iter` to create an iterator
+In the body of `shoes_in_size`, we call `into_iter` to create an iterator that
-that takes ownership of the vector.
-Then we call `filter` to adapt that
+takes ownership of the vector.
+Then, we call `filter` to adapt that iterator
-iterator into a new iterator that only contains elements for which the closure
+into a new iterator that only contains elements for which the closure returns
-returns `true`.
+`true`.

-The closure captures the `размер_обуви` parameter from the environment and
+The closure captures the `shoe_size` parameter from the environment and
 compares the value with each shoe’s size, keeping only shoes of the size
 specified.
 Finally, calling `collect` gathers the values returned by the
 adapted iterator into a vector that’s returned by the function.

-The test shows that when we call `shoes_in_size`, we get back only shoes
+The test shows that when we call `shoes_in_size`, we get back only shoes that
-that have the same size as the value we specified.
+have the same size as the value we specified.

 ## Improving Our I/O Project